ardyesp/DLO-138/README.md

 The code for the graphics library is based on a heavily modified/optimized version of the Adafruit_GFX/Adafruit_TFT libraries.

 ## TODO
-- UI becoems annoyingly unresponsive when using longer timebase.
-One solution is to go from a hard-coded sample loop to timer-based aquisition.
-(Has it's own problems as the display updates interfere with the digital data quisition and interrupts mess up the timebase...)
 - If somebody has a working example of using a STM32 timer to trigger the ADC and then have the ADC trigger an IRQ let me know....
 Should work but I had no luck getting that to work...

 ## References